Blog

 Automated canary promotion Reduces blast radius; unlocks multiple prod pushes per day Spinnaker, Argo Rollouts

 Many organizations still host runners on shared SaaS tiers that queue for minutes.
 Moving those agents onto dedicated machines—especially where license-weighted tests or large artifacts are involved—removes noisy-neighbor waits and pushes throughput to line-rate disk and network.
-Melbicom provisions new dedicated servers in under two hours and sustains up to 200 Gbps per machine, allowing teams to run GPU builds, security scans, and artifact replication without throttling.
+Melbicom activates ready-to-go dedicated servers in under two hours and supports up to 200 Gbps per server, allowing teams to run large builds, security scans, and artifact replication without throttling.

 Flowchart of on‑demand preview environment lifecycle.